feature-image

 Roger Federer, the once poster boy of tennis, also voiced concerns about the ranking system several years earlier.
 The Swiss icon questioned the large gap in points awarded between champions and players who made deep runs.

 After winning The Championships in 2017, Federer explained why he felt the distribution was unfair.
-He pointed to the points earned by the Briton Andy Murray despite reaching the quarterfinals that year.
+He pointed to the points earned by Great Britain’s Andy Murray despite reaching the quarterfinals that year.

 “What I feel is a bit wrong in the rankings system is, if you have a great run and play a quarters, like Andy did, for instance, fought, loses in five sets, walks away with 360 points.
 I walk away with 2,000 points.
-I feel the gap’s too big.”
+I feel the gap’s too big,” he said.

-With Dimitrov now adding his own criticism, the debate around ranking points continues to grow.
+With Dimitrov now launching his own criticism, the debate regarding ranking points continues to grow.
 For now, though, Dimitrov’s main focus remains on finding his winning rhythm again in Spain, as he will hope to arrive at SW19 in top form to defend his ranking points this year.